starbops/blog/blog/about.md

 ---
 {: data-content="one more thing"}

-Just kidding, here are some links about my works.
+Just kidding :smiling_imp:, here are some links about my works.
 For profession, please visit:

 - [GitHub](https://github.com/starbops)
 - [LinkedIn](https://www.linkedin.com/in/starbops)